-Retaining a Nevada dog bite expert may be advantageous for personal injury attorneys if liability in a lawsuit is contested.
+Retaining a Nevada dog bite expert witness may be advantageous for personal injury attorneys if liability in a lawsuit is contested.
 A dog bite expert can proffer animal behavior opinions on issues such as provocation, assumption of risk, and foreseeability.
 These issues are important in dog bite lawsuits in Nevada because Nevada dog bite law dictates that recovery for the plaintiff is determined partly by the plaintiff’s comparative fault and defendant’s negligence.
 Nevada, unlike other neighboring states such as California and Arizona, does not make the owner of a dog strictly liable for dog bite injuries a victim sustains.

 The retainment by an attorney of a Nevada dog bite expert could prove beneficial in a dog bite case that has the following the fact pattern: